 - A homeowners insurance policy must have a minimum of $300,000 for personal liability.

-Claim history and driver history must also meet company requirements
+- Claim history and driving history must also meet company requirements

 We can package your umbrella with your home and auto, or find you a stand alone carrier.